Back British Farming: the ways we're making rural crime a priority

 A farmer on his mobile phone reporting fly-tipping on his land

-Rural crime is a serious problem for our members and those who live and work in the countryside, with it costing the UK £54.3 million in 2019 alone.
-As part of the Back British Farming campaign this is a priority for the NFU all year round, but we stepped up our efforts as new PCCs (Police and Crime Commissioners) came into power.
+Rural crime is a serious problem for our members and those who live and work in the countryside, costing the UK £52.8 million in 2023, a 4.3% rise from the previous year.

 Fly-tipping